JuanHidalgo790/JuanHidalgo790.github.io/_pages/markdown.md

 in which the underline \\(\underline{\square}\\) means a transpose operation, in matricial calculations.

+The stress and the strain tensors are of second order, however, as they are symmetric, they can be represented as column vectors by using the Voigt notation \cite{auld1973acoustic}, in which the indexes equivalence is presented in the following table, for each coordinate system (\\(x,y,z\\) or  \\(r, \theta, z\\)).

 (...)

 Manipulation of Navier-Cauchy equations, leads to the following wave equations